 When to use which¶

-Now that we know how the two workflow components, workflows and work chains, work in AiiDA, you might wonder: when should I use which one?
+Now that we know how the two workflow components, work functions and work chains, work in AiiDA, you might wonder: when should I use which one?
 For simple operations that do not take long, the simplicity of the work function may be all you need, so by all means use it.
 However, a good rule of thumb is that as soon as the code is expected to take longer, for example when you want to launch a calculation job or another complex workflow, it is always best to go for the work chain.
 The automatic checkpointing, which guarantees that work between steps is saved, becomes very important.
 But the work chain offers a lot more features than just checkpointing that may make it more preferable over the work function, which you can read about in the advanced work chain development section.